Balmoorthy/Natours/README.md

 # 📄 API Documentation

 You can test the API using Postman.
-Import the provided `postman_collection.json file` to easily test all the endpoints.
+Import the provided https://documenter.getpostman.com/view/38522747/2sAXxQdrq6 to easily test all the endpoints.

 # 📫 Contact